ZillaGaming/Poker/README.md

 # Playing 20 Tables Simultaneously at Midstakes

-Here I'm playing 20 tables simultaneously at midstakes ($400-$1,000 buy-ins).
+Here I'm playing 20 tables simultaneously at midstakes ($400 to $1,000 buy-ins).
 At approximately 75 hands per hour this amount of multitasking equates to ~25 hands per minute.
 This requires a high degrees of focus, concentration, and near automatic implementation of strategy based on a deeply ingrained understanding of advanced mathematics (statistics, combinatorics, etc.), risk-reward analysis, and game theory.

 <img src="21 Tabling.jpg"
      alt="Custom Reporting"
      style="float: left; margin-right: 10px;" />

-# CardRunnersEV
+# CardRunnersEV (Tree Analysis)
 CardRunnersEV is poker analysis software that will allow you to build decision trees and calculate the EV of every decision within that tree.

 * <b>Game Tree Analysis</b> - Used to build the postflop game trees and explore permutations of possible outcomes based on different bet actions, bet sizes, and stack sizes.